 Children from disadvantaged backgrounds

-The Scottish education system is based on the principles of Excellence and Equity.
-The Scottish government continues to be committed to closing the poverty related attainment gap and the principle of equity.
-In line with the principle of equity, learners from disadvantaged backgrounds should be offered specific and targeted support and access to learning as part of the staged re-opening of schools.
+The Scottish education system is based on the principles of excellence and equity.
+We continue to be committed to closing the poverty related attainment gap and to the principle of equity.
+In line with the principle of equity, learners from disadvantaged backgrounds should be offered specific and targeted support and access to learning as part of the phased return to schools.

 Access to free school meals and school clothing grants